 Tura Cousins Wilson

-OAA, BA, MRAIC
+OAA, BNA, MRAIC

 Tura Cousins Wilson is inspired by creating uplifting spaces of beauty.
 He contends that architecture’s power lies in its ability to transform collective imaginations and narratives into reality.
 His design methodology leverages historical and cultural research and is drawn towards the redemptive qualities of reconstituting existing buildings & overlooked communities.